SeeedDocument/Seeed-WiKi/docs/Grove-Variable_Color_LED.md

       }
     }

--   Upload the code, Please click [here](/Upload_Code) if you do not know how to upload.
-    Adjust the three adjustable resistances, I am sure you will like it.
+-   Upload the code.Adjust the three adjustable resistances, I am sure you will like it.
 Have a try!

 Resources